Skip to content

 • Collection of handwritten notes from community members: This cost-friendly gift idea pulls at the heartstrings and lets volunteers know how much their efforts make a difference.

 If you’re still not sure what to give your volunteers, consider sending out a survey asking them about their interests and the type of gifts that they would most enjoy receiving.
+Using employee recognition software can streamline the process of gathering volunteer feedback through surveys, helping you understand their preferences and tailor rewards that will truly resonate with them.

 4. Post social media shout-outs